 The reason that economic debates often trump (pardon the pun) environmental debates when finding answers to anthropogenic climate change, is because the senate is bulk climate denying Republicans, who are more likely to react to economic arguments.
-Republican senators will be necessary to pass surroundings regulatory legislation (now that Trump has ruined the Clean Power Plan, fresh energy/ environmental regulations are required ), and ideally a national carbon pricing system.
+Republican senators will be necessary to pass surroundings regulatory legislation (now that Trump has ruined the Clean Power Plan, critter removal from attic, fresh energy/ environmental regulations are required ), and ideally a national carbon pricing system.

 Energy policies which represent a cost savings; that are inclined to be energy investments, more than coal can be voted for by republicans.

 The price of producing energy using a renewable fuel vs. fossil fuels is dramatically lower when only the expense of generating electricity (marginal cost) is considered.
 When the expenses of the negative externalities associated with fossil fuel production are added in with the LCOE*, the comparative price of renewable energy resources vs. fossil fuels is lower still.
 Hydroelectricity represents a cost source of energy for the United States.
 Producing energy from coal is harmful to public health and the environment, and is cheaper than gasoline or renewables.